 Criminal contempt showdown on Barr, Ross brings 'more political theater' to the House

-The House of Representatives was once again playing host to a no-holds-barred partisan showdown on Wednesday, as lawmakers debated whether to hold Attorney Genera Bill Barr and Commerce Secretary Wilbur Ross in criminal contempt for allegedly stonewalling congressional probes into the Trump administration's efforts to add a citizenship question to the 2020 census.
+The House of Representatives was once again playing host to a no-holds-barred partisan showdown on Wednesday, as lawmakers debated whether to hold Attorney General Bill Barr and Commerce Secretary Wilbur Ross in criminal contempt for allegedly stonewalling congressional probes into the Trump administration's efforts to add a citizenship question to the 2020 census.

 In one heated moment, Rep. Mark Meadows, R-N.C., cited House Oversight Committee Chairman Elijah Cummings' own words from 2012, when House Republicans were seeking to hold then-Attorney General Eric Holder in contempt.